jacksoncooper/rlox/README.md

 - [ ] There's no reason for instances and environments to own their keys except that the borrow checker is a scary monster.

-Performance is pretty abysmal compared to the reference implementation `jlox`, about _three times_ slower using Bob's benchmarks.
-I don't know what the JVM is up to when it allocates memory, goodness. `perf` shows the overhead is in:
+- [ ] Performance is pretty abysmal compared to the reference implementation `jlox`, about _two times_ slower using Bob's benchmarks.
+I don't know what the JVM is up to when it allocates memory. `perf` shows the overhead is in:

-- `_int_malloc()` Heap allocation is expensive.
+  - [ ] `_int_malloc`: Heap allocation is expensive.
 5.39 percent.
-- `look_up_variable()`: Walking the environment chains is expensive, even with the resolver.
+  - [ ] `look_up_variable`: Walking the environment chains is expensive, even
+    with the resolver.
 5.25 percent.
-- `hashbrown::map::make_hash` Hashing identifiers is expensive.
-5.07 percent.
+  - [x] `hashbrown::map::make_hash`: Hashing identifiers is expensive.
+5.07
+    percent.
-- `<std::collections::hash::map::DefaultHasher as core::hash::Hasher>::write`
+  - [x] `<std::collections::hash::map::DefaultHasher as
-   Hashing is still expensive?
+    core::hash::Hasher>::write`: Hashing is still expensive?
 This supplies the state for the hashing function, apparently.
 6.60 percent.